7. Video Pad

 But, to be honest, if most of what we do is edit short web videos to show our friends how our holiday was, why would we pay $ 500+ for a professional video editing software?
 It makes no sense unless we truly want to turn professionals, right?

-Consumer programs on the other hand, are easy to use and deliver professional results if you combine creative shooting and good storytelling.
+Well, who the hell knows... - we can turn professionals even with consumer programs which, on the other hand, are easy to use and deliver professional results if you combine creative shooting and good storytelling.
 So it's not always about the software, it's about your work as well:

 - how you shoot

 - how you make the cuts

 - what music you add to you videos

 It's just easy to use and does the job.
 And I discovered I only use a handful of effects which are available in almost any software.